Hailey Baldwin Draws Attention As She Wears A Shirt & No Pants In L.A.

 Of course, the couple are often the subject of rumors, gossip, and online hate.
 However, Hailey recently told Vogue Australia that she and Justin are the only ones who really know what their marriage is like.

 “When I had hundreds of thousands of comments bombarding me with: “He’s never going to this’, ‘you’re never going to that’, ‘you’ll be divorced by then’, you can’t help but wonder: ‘Does someone see something that I don’t see?’
-But the only two people in a relationship are the two people in it,” Hailey Baldwin stated of the criticism that her marriage to Justin Bieber often gathers.
+But the only two people in a relationship are the two people in it,” Hailey stated of the criticism that her marriage to Justin often gathers.